eobrain/funcgo/README.md

 Funcgo is a compiler that converts Functional Go into Clojure, to run on the JVM or as JavaScript.

-(Go-like Functional Go converts to Clojure just as Ruby-like Coffeescript converts to JavaScript.)

 ## Status

 The compiler and language is still in alpha.
 You are welcome to try